Zoomed Image

 What the Integration Provides

-The Azure VM integration (listed as Azure Integration in the Integrations list) imports the virtual machines from your Azure subscription into xAssets as asset records.
-It provides:
+The Azure VM import runs as part of Azure Integration - All in the Integrations list.
+It imports the virtual machines from your Azure subscription into xAssets as asset records, and provides:

 • VM master data — computer name, VM ID (serial number), install date, machine type (e.g. Standard_D2s_v3), availability zone, Azure tags